OMakaza-23/AR/README.md

 # AR
-I'm here to learn share skills
+I'm here to learn and share skills